bioimagesuiteweb/examples/step08/README.md

-## Leveraging BioImage Suite Web as a library
+## Creating a Progressive Web Application.

 In this example, we will introduce the Progressive Web Applications (PWAs).